 English Programme in Korea (EPIK)

-The EPIK programme is affiliated with the Korean Ministry of Education.
+The EPIK programme, or Government (Public) School English Teaching Programs in Korea, is affiliated with the Korean Ministry of Education.
 The programme aims to improve the English-speaking abilities of both Korean students and teachers.

 As a teacher, you’ll sign a one-year teaching contract (52 weeks) in a Korean public school once you complete the programme.
 While the EPIK programme is the largest employer for English teachers in South Korea, they won’t place teachers in Seoul or Gyeonggi provinces.